emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

 With the popularization of [industry 4.0](https://en.wikipedia.org/wiki/Fourth_Industrial_Revolution) concept and the deepening of industrial practice, the traditional centralized control model has transformed into a distributed enhanced control model.
 At the same time, the advent of the 5G era has accelerated the process of traditional industrial transformation and industrial IoT.
 To implement the flexible production of personalized and digital products and services, in the process of industrial devices intelligent and networked, the new and old industrial equipment needs to be connected to the internet to implement the business of data collection, remote control and configuration update of industrial equipment.
 EMQX series products can provide the entire solution from the industrial gateway to the platform and implement data aggregation of the industrial device and sending these data to the cloud, at the edge end of the plant and industrial site.
 At the same time, its processing ability for edge computing streaming data can provide cloud industrial device data access, data storage and interfacing with cloud-based configuration and applications for the industrial IoT at the platform end.
 Also, it can facilitate the rapid development of industrial Internet applications.

-We will build a simple IIoT application based on [Modbus](https://en.wikipedia.org/wiki/Modbus) through [EMQX Neuron](https://www.emqx.com/en/products/neuron) and [EMQX Broker](https://www.emqx.com/en/products/emqx), and use [MQTT X](https://mqttx.app/) to subscribe/display data.
+We will build a simple IIoT application based on [Modbus](https://en.wikipedia.org/wiki/Modbus) through [EMQX Neuron](https://www.emqx.com/en/products/neuron) and [EMQX Broker](https://www.emqx.com/en/products/emqx), and use [MQTTX](https://mqttx.app/) to subscribe/display data.